Frequently Asked Questions

 A: Yes!
-Southlands Farm has two flocks of laying hens, Muscovy and Khaki Campbell ducks, pigs, dairy goats, many horses, and several bee hives.
+Southlands Farm has two flocks of laying hens, Muscovy and Khaki Campbell ducks, pigs, sheep, dairy goats, many horses, and several bee hives.
 All are friendly when treated with respect and we aim to introduce campers to all our animals and their role on the farm.

 Q: Is Southlands Farm accessible to people with disabilities?

 A: We try our best to keep the farm accessible.
 Some areas of the farm however have difficult terrain for a wheelchair.
 We also run a therapeutic horse riding program called STaRS.
 Please call us if you have any questions.
 The bathroom on the deck is wheelchair accessible.

 Q: Can I print the waiver and bring it to the first day of camp?

 A: Wow!
 What a great idea... yes you can.
 Click Here

 Q: What is the minimum and maximum age for campers at Young Farmers?